 Ellen is the former President of Devonshire Custom Publishing, a Fidelity Capital company.
 Prior to that she was Senior Vice President of Fidelity Investments, holding various positions in marketing, strategic planning, systems planning and business management.
 Ellen also held brand management positions at Lotus Development Corporation, where she was in charge of Lotus 1-2-3, and The Gillette Company, where she marketed various personal care product lines.

 Ellen has served on several boards including Harvard Student Agencies, Inc., Let’s Go Inc., The Center for Women & Enterprise, the Wellesley Centers for Women and the Wellesley College Business Leadership Council.
-She is also an Overseer of the Peabody Essex Museum in Salem and is a past board member and Treasurer of the Wellesley College Alumnae Association.
+She is also a member of the Board of Advisors of the Peabody Essex Museum in Salem and is a past board member and Treasurer of the Wellesley College Alumnae Association.
 She holds an MBA from Harvard Business School and an AB from Wellesley College where she majored in Mathematics.

 Having had a successful career in business, with the advantages of a first rate MBA and all the connections and credibility that brought me, I was drawn to the idea of helping women who were less fortunate, but who had the guts and determination to want to start their own business.
 This was something I never wanted to do myself, but I really admired others who did.
 I also knew that for many CWE clients, necessity as much as a desire to work for themselves makes them consider entrepreneurship.
 When I retired, I thought I might be able to use some of my skills to help these women.